benda18/TransLoc-Queries/README.md

-A collection of Ruby scripts that collect and convert TransLoc real-time transit information into local .txt files for further data analysis.
+A collection of Ruby scripts that query the TransLoc API and log relevant data points as CSV data.

+LAST UPDATED: 11/24/14

 DISCLOSURE: I'm self-taught in scripting.
 This is my first time using Ruby, or pretty much any language.
 The script works, but I'm not always sure why.
 FWIW

-"BusSpeed_API_Analysis.rb" is the only script that is being developed now.
-"BusSpeed_API_Full_Log.rb" is mature.

-If this repository for some reason only contains a single ruby script ("ConsoleCompareAgencySpeed") that means that I've deleted the others.

-TO RUN THE SCRIPT:

-1. you will need a KEY from mashape.com.
-Mashape hosts the TransLoc api; create an account there and insert your unique key in the .rb script where you see "key".
+SETTING UP RUBY:
-2. you'll need to install a copy of Ruby on your machine and ensure that you install the following gems:
+*	You will need to install a copy of Ruby (https://www.ruby-lang.org/en/)  I'm running version 2.0.0-p594-x64 on Windows 7 and having no issues.
-  * unirest - installing this gave me problems.  google is your friend.
+* 	You'll need to install 2 gems: unirest and json.
+Google is your friend.

-  * json
-3. copy the script to a local directory on your machine and double-click to run.
-The console will open and ask you to provide 2 inputs:
-  * 'How long to sleep (in seconds) between each loop? (typically ~5)' - this variable will represent the sleep() delay between interative call loops (the begin / end until statement)
-  * 'How many loops to perform? (typically ~10)' - this variable will represent how many times the script will loop before it ends.
-4. The output of the script will be 3 .txt files in the same directory as the .rb file:
+ACCESSING THE API:
+*	You will need to get a key from (www.mashape.com) to get returns from the TransLoc API.
+An account at Mashape is free and getting a key is relatively easy.

+BEFORE YOU RUN ANY OF THE SCRIPTS:
+*	Paste your mashape key into each script in the line which begins "X-Mashape-Key".
+The result will be a line of code that looks something like this (including parens):
+	"X-Mashape-Key" => "abc123DEF456..."
+*	Update the Unirest.get statement to reflect the agencies you wish to query.
+By default, the scripts query agencies 12, 16 and 20.

+BEFORE YOU RUN VehicleSpeed_API_Analysis.rb:
+* 	Update the script to reflect the transit agencies (&agencies=) you wish to query.
+Specifically, you will want to change the 2nd bracketed number value in each of the 3 commented sections where the line begins with:	data_hash["data"]["20"].each do |ary| ["20"] represents the agency_id value.
+*	The script queries the API every 30 seconds for 10,000 cycles.
+These variables can be changed and are represented as variables "d" and "varNum" respectively in the script.
+* 	Be aware that the script is written to query 3 transit agencies.
+It will be easiest for you to do the same, even if you are only interested in a single agency.
+The way the script is coded with loops, it's not obvious how to extend or reduce the number of agencies queried.
+* 	The best way to launch VehicleSpeed_API_Analysis.rb is by using the included .bat file called BatFile_VehSpd_API_An.bat (if you are using windows).
+I'm having issues with the script crashing when the Unirest.get statement returns nothing.
+This usually happens at night, when you would expect a null response (because most agencies don't run their fleet all throughout the night) but occasionally it will return a null value during the daytime as well for unknown reasons.
+This looping .bat file just re-launches the script when it closes or crashes.

+WHAT THE SCRIPTS DO:
-  * "AgencySpeed_bus {timestamp}.txt" - a csv file that has one record for each unique bus queried and associated data
+*	BatFile_VehSpd_API_An.bat - a windows batch file that launches VehicleSpeed_API_Analysis.rb and
+	re-starts the script after it finishes or if it crashes due to a null response.
+* 	VehicleSpeed_API_Analysis.rb queries the API every 30 seconds, parses the response, and outputs the data to "AgencySpeed_bus {datestamp}.txt".
+"AgencySpeed_log {datestamp}.txt" is
-  * "AgencySpeed_avg {timestamp}.txt" - a csv file that shows calculated average fleet speed for each agency at each point in time
+	a log file of each query cycle and is not usually useful.
+"AgencySpeed_avg {datestamp}.txt" is a log file that displays the average fleet speed for each agency queried for each cycle, and may not be that useful.
-  * "AgencySpeed_log {timestamp}.txt" - a txt file that simply logs what the console displays in case you want to review.
-5. The script will also output a .html file that will act as your dashboard.
-It tracks bus fleet speed and refreshes every few seconds.
-6. Additionally the console will display how many iterations you have completed.
+* 	VehicleSpeed_API_Analysis.rb also outputs 5 .txt files that cache data for use in a dashboard.
+* 	VehicleSpeed_API_Analysis.rb outputs "VehicleSpeedDash.html" that live-tracks some of the data in a dashboard format.
+The html file refreshes automatically every 30 seconds and can be viewed live during the period of query or after it's completed.
+* 	VehicleSpeed_API_Full_Log.rb outputs "ResponseLog {datestamp}{timestamp}.txt" which contains the
+	un-parsed API call.
+May be useful if you want to review the response from a single call.
+This script is not a necessary component of any of the other scripts.

-FURTHER NOTES:
+OTHER NOTES:

-1. The script is written to call the TransLoc "Vehicles" api and query certain data on vehicle speed, location, bearing, route and segment.
-You can tweak this to call more or less data by referencing the api at Mashape.
-2. The script is writen to query only 2 agencies - Triangle Transit and Capital Area Transit in North Carolina.
-  The agency_id for these two are 12 and 20, respectively.
-You may want to query different agencies.
-If so, you'll need to figure out the agency_ids for those - you can do this at mashape - and update the script
-3. The script is written to query 2 and only 2 agencies. if you want to query only 1 agency you'll need to tweak the script.
-Same if you want to query 3 or more.
-This is relatively straight-forward:
-  * for each agency there is 1 ".each do / end" loop statement just make sure the script has one of these loops for each agency, and update the code to ensure that the outputs are written to the associated .txt files.
-4. I've tried to comment the script as best as possible to keep track of what it's doing.
+*	I've not done a great job commenting the code to explain what is happening.
+That will change.